 What are Bone Spurs?

-Bone Spurs, also known as Osteophytes, are bony growths that form next to the joints and can be found all around the body, not just the foot.
-As we at Shoe Insoles are all about foot health, we’re concerned with Heel Spurs (or Calcaneal Spurs) and have a range of high quality orthotics to help deal with the condition.
+Bone Spurs, also known as Osteophytes, are bony growths that form next to joints.
+They can be found all around the body, not just on the foot.
+At Shoe Insoles, we have a range of high quality orthotics to help deal with Heel Spurs.

 Despite sounding gruesome – they are essentially extra bone growing from the bones you already have - Bone Spurs don’t always have symptoms and it’s perfectly possible to go without even knowing you have one.
 If hip or knee spurs do start to aggravate the surrounding tissue, though, you might find your entire gait changed, which spells misfortune for the future of your feet.